Natural capital accounting: Canada

-Statistics Canada does not redefine or supplement existing national accounts aggregates with environmental information.
-However, it has developed the Canadian System of Environmental and Resource Accounts (CSERA), which "provides some information for those who may wish to calculate such 'green aggregates.
-It also includes estimates of land in the "tangible non-produced assets" section of the Canadian balance sheet.
+Beginning in the early 1990s, Statistics Canada developed the Canadian System of Environmental and Resource Accounts (CSERA).
 The CSERA has three dimensions: Natural Resource Stock Accounts; Material and Energy Flow Accounts; and Environmental Protection Expenditure Accounts.
 The Natural Resource Stock Accounts are measured in physical and monetary units.
 These, in turn, comprise natural resource wealth estimates that are included on the National Balance Sheet Accounts.
+It also includes estimates of land in the "tangible non-produced assets" section of the Canadian balance sheet.
+The CSERA was developed in line with the SEEA.
+It did not redefine or supplement existing national accounts aggregates with environmental information to produce measures such as green GDP, although the produced accounts provide "some information for those who may wish to calculate such 'green aggregates.

+The CSERA is now named the Canadian System of Environmental-Economic Accounts (CSEEA).
+It continues to include Natural Resource Asset Accounts linked to the National Balance Sheets; Physical Flow Accounts for energy use, water use and greenhouse gas emissions, as well as plastic materials; and Environmental Activity Accounts.
+In addition, new Ecosystem Accounts have been developed following the SEEA EA (2021).
+Ecosystem Accounts are produced under the umbrella of the Census of Environment.
+Statistics Canada's natural capital accounting data are also included in the Quality of Life Hub under the Natural capital indicator.

 In 2005, the Pembina Institute published a report on the Canada Boreal Initiative, which sought to quantify the full economic value of goods and services provided by Canada's Boreal region.
 The Boreal Ecosystem Wealth Accounting System (BEWAS) was constructed for this purpose.
 It considered the physical conditions in the boreal region by using physical inventory and spatial data.
 The two-year study approximated the market value, for 2002, of the region's forestry, mining, oil and gas, and hydroelectric generation sectors at $48.9 billion.
 For the same time period, it also estimated the net market value of natural capital extraction at $37.8 billion and the non-market value of ecosystem services at $93.2 billion.

 Professor Nancy Olewiler, at Simon Fraser University, conducted several case studies to value natural capital in settled areas of Canada.
 Her agricultural lands case studies found the total net value of conservation efforts to be approximately $195/ha/yr in the Ontario Grand River Watershed, $65/ha/yr in the Upper Assiniboine River Basin and $126/ha/yr in the Prince Edward Island Mill River Watershed.